ByteBell gives every AI change the one thing the model can't see: its full cross-repo impact, checked before you merge.

 Claude, GPT, Gemini, DeepSeek, Llama, Qwen.
 ByteBell builds the same IR from any model and locks you to none. ~$13 indexes 1,000 files, once; it re-derives only what changes on each commit.

-Intent, dependencies and business logic compiled into a single graph. code → IR → code round-trips, so every query returns precise meaning, not a dump of files that rots the window.
+Intent, dependencies and business logic compiled into a single graph.
+Every change gets checked against intent before it lands, so every query returns precise meaning, not a dump of files that rots the window.

 Your IDE, copilots, agents and review tools all read the exact same trunk through one MCP endpoint.
 Add it in seconds.
 No re-indexing per tool, no per-session warmup.